bramses/commonplace-bot/README.md

 **Transformation** is the act of taking a piece of text, and transforming it into something else.
 This something else can be visual (images, videos, etc.), mathematical (code) or textual (a summary, a translation, a poem etc.), or even educational (a quiz, a test, etc.).
 Basically, the LLM can take in a piece of text, and then output something that is related to that text.
 This is a huge breakthrough, because it allows us to create a feedback loop between the reader and the book.
 The reader can now interact with the book in a meaningful way, and the book can respond to the reader in a meaningful way.
 This is the first time in history that this has been possible.

 Modern LLMs have two large constraints: hallucinations and context windows.
 Hallucinations are when the LLM generates text that is not related to the text that it was trained on.
 Context windows are the amount of text that the LLM can take in at once.
 These constraints are important to understand, because they are the reason why LLMs are not perfect.
-This leads us to talking about why Bramdroid uses quotes.
+This leads us to talking about why Commonplace Bot uses quotes.

 #### Where Does This Leave Us?

 So that's the broad story as it pertains to books and computation.
 Book technology for dissemination has changed drastically over the centuries thanks to the printing press and the Internet, but curation and the reading process have stayed relatively untouched.
 People still rely on word of mouth or stumbling upon books at a bookstore.
 Reading is done silently, the information is inefficiently stored in the mind of the reader, and recall is not guaranteed.
 Computer science has created novel ways to store and retrieve information, but has not been applied to books and libraries.
 LLMs have created novel ways to understand information, but have constraints that make them imperfect.

-With all of this in mind, let's talk about Bramdroid.
+With all of this in mind, let's talk about Commonplace Bot.

-## Bramdroid
+## Commonplace Bot

 At the start of this essay, we asked the question: how can we add the newest technologies of computation be used to evolve reading without cheapening the experience of reading?
 How can we modernize books without losing the value that they have offered for so long?
 By examining the landscape of available technologies and the history of books, we can now attempt to answer these questions.